usarid/robonode/README.md

 still open.
 Occasionally, you might need to restart the server if it thinks it's still connected to the robots but they think otherwise.

-The API commands are designed to return only once the robot has finished executing the command, which they accomplish by calculating how much time is allotted for the command in the motion file.
+The API commands are designed to return, by default, only once the robot has finished executing the command, which they accomplish by calculating how much time is allotted for the command in the motion file.
 So if you want to string multiple commands together, make sure you wait for each response to return before issuing the subsequent request.